SS Kronprinz Wilhelm: Troop transport

 After debarking her passengers, Von Steuben got underway from Philadelphia again on 15 December.
 She coaled at Newport News on 16 December and remained there until 20 December.
 On 20 December, Captain Yates Stirling Jr. assumed command of the transport from Commander Moses and she returned to sea, bound for Guantanamo Bay, Cuba, where she disembarked marines.
 On 27 December, she got underway for the Panama Canal Zone.
 The ship transited the canal on 29 December and entered the drydock at Balboa, Panama that afternoon.
 Over the next three weeks, she received repairs of the damage to her bow.
 On 20 January 1918, the ship floated out of the dock and then retransited the canal.
 After coaling at Colón, Panama, she departed the Canal Zone and headed back to the east coast.
-From 28–31 January, Von Steuben stopped at Newport News where she took on two new 5-inch guns and a 3-inch gun to replace those damaged in the collision with Agamemnon.
+From 28 to 31 January, Von Steuben stopped at Newport News where she took on two new 5-inch guns and a 3-inch gun to replace those damaged in the collision with Agamemnon.
 On 1 February, she returned to Philadelphia to resume duty transporting troops to France.

 On 10 February, Von Steuben stood down the Delaware River with another convoy.
 She reached her destination, Brest, without incident on 24 February, unloaded her troops and cargo, and set out on the return voyage five days later.
 At about 16:20 on 5 March, a lookout spotted an object to port which resembled a submarine periscope.
 The alarm brought gun crews scurrying to their action stations, and they opened fire immediately.
 Before anyone realized that they were firing upon an innocuous piece of flotsam, a tragic accident occurred.
 The shell from one of her 5-inch guns exploded immediately upon leaving the barrel, and fragments struck three sailors.
 One died instantly, and the other two succumbed to their wounds later that night.
 Von Steuben coaled at Bermuda on 12–13 March and arrived at Norfolk on 16 March.
 After repairs and coaling, she moved on to Philadelphia to load troops and cargo for her third voyage to France.